Skip to main content

 Immediate Source of Acquisition

-Special Collections purchased the William B. Preston Papers from Grandin Book (Provo, Utah) in November 1999.
+Special Collections and Archives purchased the William B. Preston papers from Grandin Book (Provo, Utah) in November 1999.

 More items were purchased in January 2001, from Ken Sanders Rare Books in Salt Lake City and in January 2002 from Grandin Book.